-There is no point in building a great data model, only to find out later that what it is predicting doesn’t match with the current business needs.
+There is no point in building a great data model only to find out later that what it predicts doesn’t match the current business needs.

 The first step is to understand your business problem and the questions being asked.
 You should identify the key objectives that the business is trying to achieve.
 You should examine the overall scope of the work, information the stakeholders are seeking, the type of analysis they want you to use, and the deliverables they want.
-You need to have all these elements clearly defined before beginning your data analysis project to provide the best results.
-This ensures that a full understanding is gained to confirm exactly what the model is going to predict.
+To provide the best results, you need to have all these elements clearly defined before beginning your data analysis project.
+This ensures that a complete understanding is gained to confirm what the model is going to predict.

 2. Data Acquisition, Understanding & Exploration

 Once you have your objectives figured out, it’s time to start looking for your data – the second phase of a data analytics project.
-Data analytics project begins with identifying various data sources which could be logs from web servers, social media data, data from online repositories, data streamed from online sources via APIs, web scraping, or data that could be present in an excel or can come from any other source.
+Data analytics project begins with identifying various data sources, which could be logs from web servers, social media data, data from online repositories, data streamed from online sources via APIs, web scraping, or data present in an excel or any other source.
 What makes a great data project is mixing and merging data from as many data sources as possible.

-For analyzing data to summarize their main characteristics, exploratory data analysis forms an integral part at this stage as summarization of the clean data can help identify customer behavior and transactions, and become more familiar with it to obtain a deeper understanding of the information gathered.
-This is the step that helps data scientists answer the question as to what they want to do with this data.
+For analyzing data to summarize its main characteristics, exploratory data analysis forms an integral part.
+Summarizing the clean data can help identify customer behavior and transactions and become more familiar with it to understand the information better.
+This step helps data scientists answer the question as to what they want to do with this data.

 3. Data Cleaning & Preparation